Perfect your Ironman build phase with our free 12-week training plan

 After finishing this plan, pick another of our triathlon training plans or progress to our free 12-week Ironman peak-phase training plan.

-What to expect from a build-phase Ironman training plan
+What to expect from a build phase Ironman training plan

-You can expect to develop long runs up to 28km, long rides up to 160km, plus a long 4km swim.
-However, the real benefits are found in the interval and tempo sessions, where the focus is on improving power and strength – through stressing the anaerobic system – so that you can better cope with the physical demands of racing over 226km.
+However, the real benefits are found in the interval and tempo sessions, where the focus is on improving power and strengt.
+By stressing the anaerobic system, you can better cope with the physical demands of racing over 226km/140mi.

 Key to this phase is the promotion of power, so there’s a focus on this in all disciplines.
 In the swim we introduce pull buoy and paddles as tools to help develop greater upper body power.

-Having not dedicated much time to this intensity of training in the base phase, it probably will feel stressful, so accept that it will take a couple of weeks to adapt physiologically before you see any improvements.
+Having not dedicated much time to this intensity of training in the base phase, it probably will feel stressful.
+So accept that it will take a couple of weeks to adapt physiologically before you see any improvements.

-Spend time looking at the course profile and terrain for your Ironman race, and where possible try to simulate the course into some of your longer sessions.
 Also note: this plan does not include prescribed open-water swimming.
 But if you are able to include open-water time, (which I advise) it could take the place of the long endurance sets.

 Ironman build-phase training plan tips